neurocompnerds/MosaiC-All/README.md

 #### 4.1 Merging mosaic variant calls
 Aims:
-- to filter MFcalls and
+- To filter MFcalls and
 - Merge callsets from all tools.

 Command